mayanksdudakiya/extensions-for-elementor/readme.txt

 == Changelog ==

+= 1.0.19 - 19/04/21 =
+*New : Nav Menu - Menu icon functionality has been added
+*Fix : Megamenu - Blank space in footer has resolved

 = 1.0.18 - 07/04/21 =
 *Fix : Cookie - Cookie bar not working due to jQuery error